-A leading cause of blindness, cataracts are a clouding of the eye’s lens.
-Most people have cataracts by age 90, but it can affect anyone, even babies.
+Cataracts are a clouding of the eye’s lens and a leading cause of blindness.
+Most people develop cataracts by age 90, but they can affect anyone, even...

 Finding it hard to tell red from green, or blue from yellow, is colour blindness.
 In rare cases, a person can’t see colour at all.
 Learn more here.

-Known as ‘pink eye’, conjunctivitis is a contagious disease that turns the whites of the eye pink.
-Read about symptoms and treatments here.
+Known as 'pink eye', conjunctivitis is a contagious disease where the whites of the eye appear pink and may have a sticky discharge.

 Discover how diabetes can slowly damage your retina (the layer of light-sensitive tissue in the back of the eye), leading to diabetic retinopathy.